 For .NET and Java applications using Memcached, the Memcached Plug-In for NCache provides a no code change option to migrate from Memcached to NCache.
 There’s no need to even recompile your application.
 Simply replace your Memcached client library (.NET assemblies) with the equivalent library provided by Alachisoft.

-Alachisoft has taken most of the popular Open Source Memcache client libraries for .NET and rewritten them internally so they talk to NCache instead of Memcached.
+Alachisoft has taken most of the popular Open Source Memcached client libraries for .NET and rewritten them internally so they talk to NCache instead of Memcached.
 The client API however, remains the same, so your application is unaware of this change.
-Here are the libraries provided by Alachisoft:
+Here are the libraries which were rewritten by Alachisoft:

 Using the Memcached Plug-In is recommended for .NET and Java applications over the Memcached Gateway, because the Plug-In offers faster performance than the Gateway.
 This is due to the fact that there is no extra hop in the Plug-In approach.